CleverCloud/doc.clever-cloud.com/runtimes/elixir/elixir.md

 ## Set production environment variables

-In the envrionment variables section of your Elixir's application, set
+In the envrionment variables section of your Elixir application, set

 - **SECRET_KEY_BASE** with the value obtained with `$ mix phx.gen.secret` previously
 - **CC_ELIXIR_VERSION** with the value of `$ elixir -v` result.
 (Available values as of today are `1.8`, `1.9` or `1.10`)